FSIS Ready-To-Eat Sampling Programs - Revision 1

 - IPP are to respond in a timely manner to any requests from the FSIS laboratories regarding sample or form information (e.g., if the sample is missing a form that IPP need to submit) to avoid the sample being discarded.

-- IPP are to use Table 2 below to reference RTE sampling instructions.
+- IPP are to use Table 1 on the following page to reference RTE sampling instructions.

 CHAPTER IV – DOCUMENTING NONCOMPLIANCE